 “Wow!”, I thought.
 What a great mantra for diversity, inclusion, leadership, management, and just common sense.

 But as Winston Churchill once remarked, “Nothing is as uncommon as common sense”.

-Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from outside.
+Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from the outside.
 This human tendency leads to political partisanship, regardless of the facts, and can lead to a senior leadership team that looks the same and thinks the same.
-The dangers of this ‘we are right, everybody else is wrong’ mindset are obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.
-Read more on unconscious bias here.
+The dangers of this ‘we are right, everybody else is wrong’ mindset is obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.

 If a closed mindset is the default setting, what must leaders do to override this and upgrade to inclusive leadership and diversity of thought?